Rangers vs. Cardinals Player Props Betting Odds

 Gorman Stats

-- Nolan Gorman has recorded 50 hits with 10 doubles, 14 home runs and 25 walks.
-He has driven in 44 runs with four stolen bases.
+- Nolan Gorman has 51 hits with 10 doubles, 14 home runs, 25 walks and 44 RBI.
+He's also stolen four bases.

 Gorman Recent Games